KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: Abstract

 \section{Abstract}

-Heterogeneous multi-robot systems are increasingly deployed in long-horizon missions that require coordination among robots with diverse capabilities.
-However, existing planning approaches struggle to construct accurate symbolic representations and to maintain plan consistency in dynamic environments.
+Heterogeneous multi-robot systems are increasingly used in long-horizon missions requiring coordinated planning across diverse capabilities.
+However, existing planning approaches struggle to construct accurate symbolic representations and maintain plan consistency in dynamic environments.
 Classical PDDL planners require manually crafted symbolic models, while LLM-based planners often ignore agent heterogeneity and environmental uncertainty.
 We introduce \textit{KGLAMP}, a knowledge-graph–guided LLM planning framework for heterogeneous multi-robot teams.
 The framework maintains a structured knowledge graph encoding object relations, spatial reachability, and robot capabilities, which guides the LLM in generating accurate PDDL problem specifications.
 The knowledge graph serves as a persistent, dynamically updated memory that incorporates new observations and triggers replanning upon detecting inconsistencies, enabling symbolic plans to adapt to evolving world states.
-Experiments on the MAT-THOR benchmark show that KGLAMP improves performance by at least $25.5\%$ over both LLM-only and PDDL-based variants.
+Experiments on the MAT-THOR benchmark show that KGLAMP improves performance by at least 25.3\% over both LLM-only and PDDL-based variants.